for Fun /

 I take with me to lectures).

-Please view the Peale Museum silhouette currently
+Please view the Peale Museum silhouettes currently

 in stock on the Silhouettes page.